VictorCallejas/FB_MMHM/README.md

 Leaderboard position: (X)

 Team name: MemeLords

 Team members:
 - C.S Bahusruth
 - Victor Callejas Fuentes

 ## Overview

-The aim of the competition is to **create an algorithm that identifies multimodal hate speech in internet memes**.
+The aim of this competition is to **create an algorithm that identifies multimodal hate speech in memes**.

 The dataset is constructed in a way that the algorithm **must be multimodal** in order to excel.
 The dataset consists in pairs of **text-images**.